+Off we go into the wild blue yonder,

+Climbing high into the sun; Here they come zooming to meet our thunder,

+At 'em now, Give 'em the gun!

-Off we go into the wild blue yonder, Climbing high into the sun Here they come zooming to meet our thunder At'em boys, giv'er the gun!
-Down we dive spouting our flames from under Off with one hell-uv-a-roar!
-We live in fame or go down in flame Nothing'll stop the U.S. Air Force!
+Down we dive, spouting our flame from under,

+Off with one helluva roar!
+We live in fame or go down in flame.
+Hey!

+Nothing'll stop the U.S. Air Force!

+Brilliant minds fashioned a crate of thunder, Sent it high into the blue;

+Valiant hands blasted the world asunder; How they lived God only knew!
+Boundless souls dreaming of

+skies to conquer

+Gave us wings, ever to soar!

+With scouts before and

+bombers galore.
+Hey!

+Nothing'll stop the U.S. Air

-Minds of men fashioned a crate of thunder Sent it high into the blue Hands of men blasted the world asunder, How they lived God only knew!
-Souls of men dreaming of skies to conquer Gave us wing, ever to soar.
-With dcouts before and bombers galore, Nothing can stop the U.S. Air Force!
-Here's a toast to the host of those who love the vastness of the sky, To a friend we send the message of his brother men who fly.
-We drink to those who gave their all of old, Then down we roar to score the rainbow's pot of gold.
-A toast to the host of men we boast The U.S. Air Force!
+Nothing'll stop the U.S Force!
+Here's a toast to the host Of those who love the vastness of the sky.

+To a friend we send a message of the brave who serve on high.

+We drink to those who gave their all of old.

+Then down we roar to score the rainbow's pot of gold.
+A toast to the host of those we boast, the U.S. Air Force!

-Off we go into the wild sky yonder Keep the wings level and true If you'd live to be a grayhaired wonder Keep the nose out of the blue Flying men, guarding our nation's borders We'll be there followed by more In echelon, we carry on Nothing can stop the U.S. Air Force!
+Off we go into the wild sky yonder,

+Keep the wings level and true;

+If you'd live to be a greyhaired wonder

+Keep the nose out of the blue!
+Fly to fight, guarding the nation's border.

+We'll be there, followed by more!

+In echelon we carry on.

+Oh, nothing'll stop the U.S.

+Air Force!